openwisp/openwisp-radius/docs/user/rest-api.rst

 User API Endpoints
 ------------------

-These API endpoints are designed to be used by users (eg: creating an account, changing their password, obtaining access tokens, validating their phone number, etc.).
+These API endpoints are designed to be used by users (e.g.: creating an account, changing their password, obtaining access tokens, validating their phone number, etc.).

 .. note::

-    The API endpoints described below do not require the :ref:`Organization API Token <organization_uuid_token>` described in
+    The API endpoints described below do not require the :ref:`Organization API Token <radius_organization_uuid_token>`
-    the beginning of this document.
+    described in the beginning of this document.

 Some endpoints require the sending of the user API access token sent in the form of a "Bearer Token", example: